Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Abstract

 \section{Abstract}

 We give a birational description of the reduced schemes underlying the irreducible components of the nilpotent cone and the $\CC^\times$-fixed point locus of length two in the moduli space of Higgs bundles.
-We show that fixed point components of type $(n_0,n_1)$ are wobbly, and that they are also $\U(n_0,n_1)$-wobbly (an \`a priori stronger notion).
-We analyse their virtual equivariant multiplicities and Euler pairings with downward flows for type $(1,\dots, 1)$ fixed points, to find that both invariants fail to fully detect all wobbly components for partitions other than $(2,1)$.
+Using these results, we prove Drinfeld's conjecture for the sublocus of type $(n_0,n_1)$ fixed points.
+We introduce the notion of $\U(n_0,n_1)$-wobbliness (stronger than the one of wobbliness) and show that fixed point components of type $(n_0,n_1)$ are wobbly in rank higher than three, if and only if they are also $\U(n_0,n_1)$-wobbly.
+This yields a computable criterion to check wobbliness of fixed point components, that simplifies the existing ones.
+We analyse the virtual equivariant multiplicities of fixed points of type $(n_0,n_1)$ and their Euler pairings with downward flows for type $(1,\dots, 1)$ fixed points.
+We find that both invariants fail to fully detect all wobbly components for ordered partitions other than $(2,1)$.